Miley Cyrus Throws Rockstar Birthday Party For Liam Hemsworth And Wayne Coyne, Complete With Weed Bar

 Miley Cyrus sure knows how to celebrate a birthday, according to Refinery29.
-The 24-year-old “Wrecking Ball” singer on Friday threw a weed-themed party celebrating the birthdays of her boyfriend Liam Hemsworth, sister Noah Cyrus, and friend Wayne Coyne of the Flaming Lips.
+On Friday, the 24-year-old “Wrecking Ball” singer threw a weed-themed party celebrating the birthdays of her boyfriend Liam Hemsworth, sister Noah Cyrus, and friend Wayne Coyne of the Flaming Lips.

-While it may not come as a surprise for anyone: Miley Cyrus loves weed.
+It may not come as a surprise to anyone that Miley Cyrus loves weed.
 The singer hosted the marijuana-themed celebration that was reportedly inspired by rap group N.W.A.
 To make the party look and feel cooler, the dress code was apparently “straight outta Compton,” judging by Instagram snaps shared by the guests.

 Best party ever!!
 Happy birthday bro liam!!/ que fieston!! feliz cumpleaños bro liam! #liambirthday #cuñadachunga @silvia.serra #rapparty